jsspen/zola-jsspen.github.io/content/projects/code/issu.md

 +++
-title = "issu grabber"
+title = "issuu grabber"
-description = "A quick Python script to scrape, build, and save a PDF copy of document hosted by ISSUU"
+description = "An interactive Python script to scrape, build, and save a PDF copy of any document hosted by ISSUU"
 +++

 # ISSUU Grabber

 [Github Repo](https://github.com/jsspen/issuu-grabber)

-A quick Python script to save a PDF copy of any document hosted by ISSUU
+An interactive Python script to scrape, build, and save a PDF copy of any document hosted by ISSUU

+**Ingredients:** Python, File I/O, File Conversion, HTTP Requests, Web Scraping, BeautifulSoup, HTML Parsing

+---

 ## Basic usage